pingcap/docs-tidb-operator/en/pause-sync-of-tidb-cluster.md

     kubectl apply -f ${tidb-cluster-file} -n ${tidb-cluster-namespace}
     ```

-3. After resuming sync of TiDB cluster, execute following command to confirm sync status of TiDB cluster. `${controller-pod-name}` represemnts the name of Controller Pod, `${tidb-operator-namespace}` represents the namespace of TiDB Operator.
+3. After resuming sync of the TiDB cluster, execute the following command to confirm sync status of the TiDB cluster. `${controller-pod-name}` represents the name of Controller Pod, `${tidb-operator-namespace}` represents the namespace of TiDB Operator.

     {{< copyable "shell-regular" >}}